 We’ve said it before and we’ll say it again – a programmable thermostat lowers your energy usage and bills no matter what season it is.
-A programmable thermostat will let you turn down your home temperature while you are at work to help lower heating costs, and increase the temperature before you even get home to provide the right amount of home comfort.
+A programmable thermostat will allow you to turn down your home temperature while you are at work to help reduce heating costs, and increase the temperature before you even get home to give you the right amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps retain heat during the winter, decreasing your energy usage because your furnace doesn’t have to run as much, and therefore saves you money by lowering your heating costs.
-Inquire with your local utility companies about rebates on installing or upgrading your home’s insulation.
+Having the ideal amount of attic insulation helps retain heat during the winter, saving you energy because your heater doesn’t have to run as much, and therefore saves you money by lowering your heating costs.
+Inquire with your local utility companies about rebates for upgrading or installing your attic insulation.

-Insulating your hot water pipes can actually help boost the temperature a few degrees.
-Hot water on a decreased setting?
+If you insulate your hot water pipes, it can actually help boost the temperature two or three degrees.
+Hotter water on a decreased setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Precision Tune-Up

-Make sure your heating system is ready to keep you warm and comfy all winter long with an expert Precision tune-up from Wesley Wood Service Experts.
-This month we are offering discounts on our fall tune ups to help make sure your family stays warm and safe through the cold months.
-Call 484-401-7577 today to schedule your seasonal tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.
+Make sure your furnace is ready to keep you warm and cozy all winter long with an expert Precision tune-up from Wesley Wood Service Experts.
+This month we are providing discounts on our fall tune ups to help make sure your family stays warm and safe all winter long.
+Call 484-401-7577 today to schedule your seasonal tune-up or set up a no-charge in-home estimate on a new, energy-efficient HVAC system.